 - freshly ground pepper

-- ½ cup 4 ounces beef stock (you may not need it all)
+- ½ cup beef stock You may not need it all.
+Use vegetable stock if you are substituting plant-based mince.

 Instructions